Best Diet for Hyacinth Macaw

 Hyacinth Macaw Nutritional Profile

 Nutrition for Hyacinth Macaw must account for this species's 2.6-3.7 lbs (1200-1700 grams) frame and naturally friendly disposition.
 Across a lifespan of 50-60+ years (up to 80 in captivity), dietary consistency directly influences vitality and longevity.
 Larger birds like Hyacinth Macaw need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Hyacinth Macaw to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Hyacinth Macaw to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Hyacinth Macaw